xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----
+[02/2025] I will give a talk at Imperial College London.

 [01/2025] Welcome Ning to join my lab as a PhD student!

 [12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
 This is the first formal activity of the **Exeter Computer Vision Group**.
 [Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)